 Cake pans come in a variety of shapes and sizes and finishes.
 I like 2” deep, round pans.
 I’ve used a variety of brands, depths, and finishes, but this is what I use 95% of the time.

 Beware of dark and nonstick finishes because they can change your baking times and temperatures.
+Plus, there may be health concerns with nonstick coatings in some cases.

 9” is the size pan listed on most cake boxes, but any size will work as long as you don’t overfill it with cake batter.
+Typically I fill my pans 1/2 way if they are 2″ deep and 2/3 if they are deeper pans.

 3. A Set of Mixing Bowls

-Usually, they are in sets of large, medium, and small.
+Usually, they are in sets of a large, medium, and small.
 Glass or stainless steel are both good bets.

 I avoid plastic bowls because one time I busted a hole in one while mixing a cake.
 That day is now recorded as the “cake bowl disaster of 2013.”